dev7355608/perfect-vision/README.md

 # Perfect Vision (Foundry VTT Module)

-Darkvision rules for *Dungeons & Dragons 5e*, *Dungeons & Dragons 3.5e*, *Pathfinder 2e*, and other systems.
-The vision rules are also fully customizable!
+Darkvision rules for *Dungeons & Dragons 5e*, *Dungeons & Dragons 3.5e*, *Pathfinder 2e*, and other systems, as well as other vision-related features and improvements.

 ## Features